OpenDSA/OpenDSA/Doc/source/Configuration.rst

 then the corresponding course configuration file(s) will be in in ``fooXX_LMSconf.json`` where XX allows you to distinguish between the various courses that use the book.
-From the top level of an OpenDSA repository, you can push the necessary book data to your LMS (as configured in the course configuration file ``config/foo_LMSconf.json``) by issuing this command:

-``make foo opts="-c True"``

-A set of ``make`` targets are available within the OpenDSA Makefile.
-If you want to compile one of the existing book instances and bind it to a particular course instance in the Makefile, you can just type:

-``make <courseinstance>``

-Further information about how to set up a course is in :ref:`Configuring Courses  <ConfCourse>` below.
+Details about how to set up a course is in :ref:`Configuring Courses  <ConfCourse>` below.

 ---------------------------------------